-If we communicate our mission effectively it can build trust, change the way people think about the organisation, influence behaviours and bring about positive change which will support the realisation of the vision that the community has set for itself.
+If we communicate our mission effectively we can build trust, change the way people think about the organisation, influence behaviours and bring about positive change.

-As a community our vision - set out in the Hawkesbury Community Strategic Plan The Hawkesbury 2036...It's Our Future - we see the Hawkesbury as a vibrant and collaborative community living in harmony with our history and environment, whist valuing our diversity, striving for innovation, a strong economy and retaining our lifestyle and identity.
+This positive change will support our community's vision for the Hawkesbury, set out in the Hawkesbury Community Strategic Plan The Hawkesbury 2036...lt's Our Future

+We see the Hawkesbury as a vibrant and collaborative community living in harmony with our history and environment, whist valuing our diversity, striving for innovation, a strong economy and retaining our lifestyle and identity.

-To support our community in achieving this vision, we need to deliver on our mission to lead and work with our community to create a healthy and resilient future
+To support our community in achieving this vision, we need to deliver on our mission to lead and work with our community to create a healthy and resilient future.